JORDAN BESWICK, CSA

-As a director, Jordan’s film credits include: “KIDS TALKING AND WHATNOT”, “CHILD PLAY” (with Yvon Martin, Julia Faure, Jeremie Covillault, Ivan Cori, Noé Martin, Léonard Husson, Héléna Soubeyrand, Axelle Bossard, Norbert Ferrer), “I DO?” (with Romain Redler, Elise Bernard, Yvon Martin, Sophie-Charlotte Husson, Ivan Cori), “WITH A BULLET” (with Matthias Kress, Maelle Genet), “SCARE CITY” (with Romain Redler, Dan Uzan, Sophie-Charlotte Husson, Elise Bernard, Leonard Husson), “ETHEL” (with Sophie-Charlotte Husson, Pierre Cassignard, Yvon Martin, Leonard Husson), and “ALICE” (with Elise Bernard, Romain Redler).
-Theatre credits include: Paris, France – Franz Xaver Kroetz’s “CONCERT A LA CARTE”, Paula Vogel’s “AND BABY MAKES SEVEN”, Claudia Shear’s “BLOWN SIDEWAYS THROUGH LIFE”, Darlene Craviotto’s “PIZZA MAN”; Paris & Berlin, Germany – Lanford Wilson’s “THE MOONSHOT TAPE”; Los Angeles - Mart Crowley’s “THE BOYS IN THE BAND”, Albert Innuarato’s “GEMINI”; New York – Jane Willis’ “SLAM”, Lyle Kessler’s “ORPHANS”, Scott Tiler’s “DIRTY LAUNDRY”; North Carolina - Robert Patrick’s “KENNEDY’S CHILDREN”.
-He is slated to direct a production of the French version of his play, “OUR LADY OF PERPETUAL DONUTS”, at the Lucernaire theatre in Paris in March 2013.
+As a director, Jordan’s short film credits include: “KIDS TALKING AND WHATNOT”, “CHILD PLAY” (with Yvon Martin, Julia Faure, Jeremie Covillault, Ivan Cori, Noé Martin, Léonard Husson, Héléna Soubeyrand, Axelle Bossard, Norbert Ferrer), “I DO?” (with Romain Redler, Elise Bernard, Yvon Martin, Sophie-Charlotte Husson, Ivan Cori), “WITH A BULLET” (with Matthias Kress, Maelle Genet), “SCARE CITY” (with Romain Redler, Dan Uzan, Sophie-Charlotte Husson, Elise Bernard, Leonard Husson), “ETHEL” (with Sophie-Charlotte Husson, Pierre Cassignard, Yvon Martin, Leonard Husson), and “ALICE” (with Elise Bernard, Romain Redler).
+Theatre credits include: Paris, France – Franz Xaver Kroetz’s “CONCERT A LA CARTE”, Paula Vogel’s “AND BABY MAKES SEVEN”, Claudia Shear’s “BLOWN SIDEWAYS THROUGH LIFE”, Darlene Craviotto’s “PIZZA MAN”; Paris & Berlin, Germany – Lanford Wilson’s “THE MOONSHOT TAPE”; Los Angeles – Mart Crowley’s “THE BOYS IN THE BAND”, Albert Innuarato’s “GEMINI”; New York – Jane Willis’ “SLAM”, Lyle Kessler’s “ORPHANS”, Scott Tiler’s “DIRTY LAUNDRY”; North Carolina – Robert Patrick’s “KENNEDY’S CHILDREN”.

 His play “YOUTH IN ASIA” was presented at the Barrow Group in New York City as part of Diverse City Theatre Company’s Green Room Series, directed by Victor Maog, and starring Laila Robins, T. Scott Cunningham, Thomas Guiry, Lois Markle, John Speredakos and Ron Cohen.
 It also had rehearsed readings at the National Theatre in London with Alison Steadman, Marcus D’Amico, Eamonn Owens, Nigel Lindsay, Malcolm Tierney and Jennifer Wiltsie, the Lyric Hammersmith in London with Marcus D’Amico, Ben Walden, Jennifer Wiltsie and Melissa Hughes, and the Vineyard Theatre in New York City with Martin Moran, Brendan Sexton III, Marylouise Burke, John Speredakos, Amelia Campbell and Joe Jamrog.